Meditation Coaching & Guidance

 Meditation guidance when you need focused support with technique, practice challenges, or deepening specific capacities.

-Developmental coaching when meditation intersects with deeper transformational processes.
-Here we draw on the full range of Aletheia Coaching.
+Aletheia Unfolding when meditation intersects with deeper transformational processes.

 Nondual coaching when recognition and stabilization of nondual awareness becomes the focus.
-We work directly with what obscures clarity and suppor the embodiment of nondual presence.
+We work directly with what obscures clarity and support the embodiment of nondual presence.

 Most people find themselves moving between all three modes, discovering that meditation deepens personal work and personal work softens obstacles to practice.